vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 You should see this output that indicates that the `can0` virtual CAN device has been successfully launched:

-    Loading vCAN kernel module
+    Loading vcan kernel module
     Device "can0" does not exist.
     Setting up [can0] with MTU=72
-    vCAN interface [can0] is up & running.
+    vcan interface [can0] is up & running.

-> Optionally, you can pass the `-mtu16` flag to the script, which will set the MTU (Maximum Transmission Unit) of the opened vCAN device to 16.
+> Optionally, you can pass the `-mtu16` flag to the script, which will set the MTU (Maximum Transmission Unit) of the opened vcan device to 16.
 More on this can be found in the [SocketCAN documentation](https://docs.kernel.org/networking/can.html).

 Now, you can start sending virtual CAN frames from your terminal.
 This can be done with the following command